Cristishor201/Cristishor201/TEMPLATE.md

 - [x] batch scripts

-- [ ] trying to implement API into an SDK
+- [ ] trying to rooting / repaire a smartphone

+- [ ] some python tests
   <br />...more to come...

 <br />